How To Get Started With Always Encrypted For Beginners - Part One

 Then click NEXT

 Every Encryption Key must have a MASTER KEY.
 This is the value that is used to protect the other column keys.
-In the below we are going to just go with the defaults.
-If you have already generated a master key in you SQL Server instance, you can choose to reuse it for any new column you add.
+In the below, we are going to just go with the defaults.
+If you have already generated a master key in your SQL Server instance, you can choose to reuse it for any new column you add.

-One of the most complex parts of encryption is determining where to store these keys and who will have access to it.
-You can store these keys on a client machine using a Windows Certificate store or in Azure Key store.
+One of the most complex parts of encryption is determining where to store these keys and who will have access to them.
+You can store these keys on a client machine using a Windows Certificate store or in the Azure Key store.

 After clicking NEXT, you're done.
 The wizard will create all the keys, and encrypt the selected columns.